vanabel/mathbeamer/README_EN.md

 ### [v2.0.0]

 - 🔧 Used dtx to manage documentation
-- 🗑️ Removed xeCJK font settings (should be configured by user)
+- ✅ Migrated to ctex package for automatic Chinese font handling

 ### [v1.2.0]